nightpanda2810/Pixels_Dice_RO/README.md

         - I have no idea what will happen if you do this, as I only have a single D20 so far.
 6. Load a character in Hero Lab Online or Pathbuilder 2e Online.
     - If you do not see duplicated modifiers, refresh the page.
 You should see these even if main.exe is not running.
-    - Without a die rolled, the additional data on screen will be yellow in color.
+    - When a die has not yet been rolled, the additional data on screen will be yellow in color, as well as being the same number as the modifier.
+By default, actual rolled numbers 2-10 will be yellow, 11-19 will be blue, 1's will be red, and 20s will be green.
+This can be changed within the extensions settings.
         - See main screenshots at top of the page.
 7. Run main.exe
     - A tray icon will appear in Windows.